-Beignets and a lemon lime coconut tart represent the French side of the kitchen at Santa Monica's Cassia, but the real winner is a Vietnamese coffee pudding.
+A lemon-and-lime coconut tart and the after-dinner amaro selection represent the European side of the kitchen at Santa Monica's Cassia, but the real post-dinner winner is a Vietnamese coffee pudding.
 Looking remarkably like a freshly made cappuccino, the pudding’s lighter-than-a-feather consistency is a marvel, and two small coconut shortbread cookies that arrive with it are prime dunking tools.

-Pizzeria Mozza's pastry chef Dahlia Narvaez knows how to craft a home run dessert.
-The James Beard Award-winning chef put her famed butterscotch budino on the menu when Pizzeria Mozza first opened, and it has stayed there ever since.
+Pizzeria Mozza's pastry chef Dahlia Narvaez knows how to craft a home-run dessert.
+The James Beard Award-winning chef put her famed butterscotch budino on the menu when Pizzeria Mozza first opened, and it's stayed there ever since.
 Made with chilled butterscotch pudding, caramel sauce, whipped cream and sea salt, the jar is paired with rosemary pine nut cookies for a somewhat savory accompaniment.

-RiceBar opened in the heart of Downtown LA, serving traditional Filipino rice bowls, a $5 breakfast buffet and all the longganisa your hearts could desire.
+RiceBar opened in the heart of Downtown L.A., serving traditional Filipino rice bowls and all the longganisa your heart could desire.
 But what many lunchgoers don't know is that RiceBar's iced buko is one of the tiny eatery's standout menu items: a creamy coconut ice pop that you squeeze out of a plastic tube, one delicious bite at a time.
 It's perfect for a summer day, but it's also so incredibly satisfying that we'd gladly indulge in one of these on a winter afternoon.

-Sweet Lady Jane has been around for more than 25 years, and now has locations in West Hollywood, Santa Monica, Encino and Newport Beach.
+Sweet Lady Jane has been around for more than 25 years, and now has locations in West Hollywood, Santa Monica and Encino.
 Customers flock here to choose from around 30 different cakes for birthdays, celebrations and ceremonies, but it's their triple berry shortcake that draws the most "oohs" and "aahs."
-Layers of white cake are interspersed with strawberries, blackberries and raspberries, along with mounds of cream between each layer as well as surrounding the cake.
+Layers of white cake are interspersed with strawberries, blackberries and raspberries, along with mounds of cream between each layer, as well as surrounding the cake.

-Cake Monkey has been supplying sweet treats to restaurants and shops around L.A. for years, but now they have their own storefront where those looking for a sugar rush can pick up a few decadent goods.
-Owner Elizabeth Belkind has worked in some of the best pastry kitchens in the city (Campanile, Grace) and is known for her incredible pies, chocolate babkas and her famous El Rollos.
-The chocolate cake is rolled-up with vanilla cream and coated with bittersweet chocolate—and yes, it'll definitely take you back to your childhood.
+Cake Monkey has been supplying sweet treats to restaurants and shops around L.A. for years, but at their own storefront, those looking for a sugar rush can pick up a few decadent goods to take home (or eat during the car ride).
+Owner Elizabeth Belkind worked in some of the best pastry kitchens the city's ever seen (Campanile, Grace), and is known for her incredible pies, chocolate babkas and her famous El Rollos.
+The chocolate cake is rolled up with vanilla cream and coated with bittersweet chocolate—and yes, it'll definitely take you back to your childhood.